ysfchn/SamFetch/README.md

 ## License

-This project is licensed with AGPLv3.
+This project is licensed with AGPLv3 (or later).